riceissa/document-templates/README.md

 ## License

-Several distinct licenses are used for the templates in this repository because code from several others have been included.
-In particular:
+Several distinct licenses are used for the templates in this repository because code and ideas from several others have been included.
+Specifically:

 - Any file derived from [jgm/pandoc-templates](https://github.com/jgm/pandoc-templates/) is dual licensed under the GPL and BSD 3-clause license.
 These are:
     - `default.html5`